Take Great PWC Shots Without Getting Wet…

 Keeping Cameras Dry for Smart Phones

-These days, keeping cameras dry on Sea Doo tours is more of a concern because so many riders carry them.
-Most riders take photos using their smart phones.
+These days, keeping cameras dry on Sea Doo tours is more of a concern.
+Why?
+Because so many jet ski riders carry them as part of their PWC riding gear.
+Most PWC riders take photos using their smart phones.
 While these are handy and easy to store, I’ve found that their size and shape requires extra care while handling over the water.
 In part, that’s because taking one-handed photos can be difficult.
-And I’ve found that shooting one handed is my surest way of not only getting good PWC action photos, but also keeping cameras dry.
+And I’ve found that shooting one handed is my surest way of not only getting good action photos, but also keeping cameras dry. on my PWC adventures.

 Sea Doo Watertight Glove box